Blog

 9/8/25

 I’ve had this in my bookcase for a while now.
 I always meant to read it, but when a fiction and a non-fiction book are on a shelf next to each other, I’m always going to reach for the fiction first.
 Finally this summer I forced my own hand by packing all my other books in preparation for the move.
 I started reading it a minute or two after finishing The Posthumous Memoirs of Bras Cubas, perched next to M on a rock overlooking a waterfall where teenagers from my hometown go cliff jumping in the summer.
 Sun filtered through leaves and every few minutes I brushed a daddy long legs from my arm.
-If I got bored, I thought, I could wader around, eat the sandwich I packed, throw stones in the water.
+If I got bored, I thought, I could wander around, eat the sandwich I packed, throw stones in the water.
 I don’t think I even glanced up for the next two hours.

 Lillian Faderman’s writing is so clean and smooth and she unfolds the century with narrative ease that makes it impossible to turn away.
 So much of queer history as I’ve learned it and as has been available in mainstream media has been about gay men.
 I don’t think it’s necessarily sexism—male homosexuality was just more visible.
 There were sodomy trials, molly houses, brothels, an endless number of all-male spaces, and established practices of male eroticism dating back to Rome.
 These are things that can be recorded and put in a history textbook.
 Who’s going to remember that Mr. Smith’s wife and Mr. Taylor’s wife were very close friends?